UnderstandLingBV/Tuktu/README.md

 - Every extension should be placed in the *modules* subfolder.
 - An extension can be a Play! project on its own, if it is required to use Play! libraries or to even add to the routing of Tuktu.
 If an extension is a Play! project, it must be of version 2.3.4 to prevent version conflicts.
 - Tuktu has a submodule named *api*.
 This provides bare-bones classes and utilities used in Tuktu.
 An extension should most likely depend on this submodule.
 - Package names should always start with the prefix `tuktu.`.
-It is good practice to place collections of typical processors in a `tuktu.processors` package and generators in a `tuktu.generators` package.
+It is good practice to place collections of typical processors in a `tuktu.[modulename].processors` package and generators in a `tuktu.[modulename].generators` package.
 - Dependencies and project configurations of the submodule should be defined at the root project level and only there.

 # Core Concepts